Techvocast

 All Contacts

-When you select your visibility option as “All Contacts”, any of your contacts that enabled the Nearby Share will see you as an available contact when sharing content with Nearby Share.
+When you select your visibility option as “All Contacts”, any of your contacts that enabled the Nearby Share will see you as an available contact when sharing content with the feature.

 Some Contacts